Farm to Fork at Porterville Unified School District: A Q&A With PUSD’s Director of Student Nutrition Services Olga Sanchez

 Olga Sanchez is the Director of Student Nutrition Services at Porterville Unified School District.
 In this Q&A, we spoke with Olga about the program, how student leadership from CAPS is helping lead the program, and how she hopes the program will expand over the next year.

-The Farm to Fork Incubator Grant Program at PUSD aims to bring locally sourced, farm-fresh food to our school cafeterias.
+The Farm to School Incubator Grant Program at PUSD aims to bring locally sourced, farm-fresh food to our school cafeterias.
 This two-year grant program allows us to establish connections with local farmers and learn about their produce, harvest times, and sustainability practices.
 Porterville is an agriculturally dense community which gives us the unique opportunity to incorporate fresh, nutrient-dense food into school meals and reduce our carbon footprint by sourcing locally.

-An important component of the Farm to Fork Incubator Grant Program is education.
+An important component of the Farm to School Incubator Grant Program is education.
 CAPS interns have taken the lead in reaching out to farmers, interviewing them about their agricultural practices, and creating educational materials for our Farm to School Food Show.
 The Food Show not only showcases locally sourced ingredients but also educates students about where their food comes from and the importance of sustainable agriculture.

 During the Food Show, students had the opportunity to sample dishes made from locally sourced ingredients and vote for their favorites to determine which recipes would be added to the school menu.
 Recipes included pupusas, chicken yakitori, caldo de res, meatloaf, and fish tacos.
 In total, around 400 students contributed to trying the recipes and helping us shape next year's school menu.
 Additionally, we invited farmers to participate in the event, giving students the chance to learn more about their farming practices and careers in regenerative ag.